raspiblitz/raspiblitz-docs/docs/faq/faq.md

 - In the SSH main menu of you RaspiBlitz choose `UPDATE` & follow the dialogs until shutdown
 - Download the new RaspiBlitz image file from the [GitHub README](https://github.com/raspiblitz/raspiblitz/blob/dev/README.md#installing-the-software)
 - Write the new image to the (new) SD card with a tool like [balena etcher](https://www.balena.io/etcher/)
-- RaspiBlitz with new SD card image - it now goes through a recover/update phase - this may take some time.
+- Start the RaspiBlitz with the new SD card image - it now goes through a recover/update phase - this may take some time.
-- Once that's done, login once via SSH and use the password raspiblitz and set a new password A (can be your old one or a new one).
+- Once that's done, login once via SSH and use the password 'raspiblitz' and set a new password A (can be your old one or a new one).

 After the final reboot your RaspiBlitz should be ready, running the new RaspiBlitz version.

 ### Why do I need to re-burn my SD card for an update?

 I know it would be nicer to run just an update script and be ready to go.
-But then the scripts would need to be written in a much more complex way to be able to work with any versions of LND and Bitcoind (they are already complex enough with all the edge cases) and testing would become even more time consuming than it is now.
+But then the scripts would need to be written in a much more complex way to be able to work with any versions of LND and Bitcoind (they are already complex enough with all the edge cases) and testing would become even more time-consuming than it is now.
 That's not something that a single developer can deliver.

 For some, it might be a pain point to make an update by re-burning a new SD card - especially if you added your own scripts or made changes to the system - but that's by design.
 It's a way to enforce a "clean state" with every update - the same state that I tested and developed the scripts with.
 The reason for that pain: I simply cannot write and support scripts that run on every modified system forever - that's simply too much work.